What is breast cancer?

 Types of breast cancer in men

 There are different types of breast cancer.
-Knowing the type you have helps your doctors decide on the best treatment for you.
+Knowing the type of cancer you have helps the doctors plan the best treatment for you.

 • No special type

-This is the most common type of invasive breast cancer.
-About 7 to 9 out of 10 breast cancers in men (70% to 90%) are this type.
 This is when cancer cells are examined under the microscope and they have no specific features.
 They are called breast cancer of ‘no special type’ (NST) or ‘not otherwise specified’ (NOS).

 • Special types

-Some cells have features that identify them as a specific type of breast cancer.
+Some breast cancer cells have features that identify them as a specific type of breast cancer.
 These are called ‘special type’ breast cancers.
 They are named depending on how the cells look under a microscope.
 The types include tubular, medullary, mucinous and cribriform.

 Ductal carcinoma in situ (DCIS) is the earliest form of breast cancer.
-In DCIS there are cancer cells in the ducts of the breast, but these cells are contained (in situ).
+In DCIS, there are abnormal cells in the ducts of the breast, but these cells are contained (in situ).
 They have not spread into normal breast tissue.
-It is much less common in men than in women.
-Less than 1 in 10 breast cancers in men (10%) are DCIS.

 Breast cancer symptoms in men